SwetamberD/swetamberd.github.io/docs/index.markdown

         <p>
         <span style="color: #000000;">
-            We currently have master's, and doctoral positions available.
+            We currently have master's and doctoral positions available.
             If interested, please reach out to discuss potential projects.
         </span>
          </p>